Hamline University’s Helpdesk Looks to Humanity for Help with Staff Scheduling

 Before they switched to Humanity, the Helpdesk used an Excel spreadsheet to create and manage their staff schedules.
 Once a week, an updated version of the schedule was sent to their staff email list and a copy was printed and hung behind the helpdesk.
 Creating schedules and dealing with shift trading was cumbersome and required more communication that necessary.
 There was no efficient or organized way to track whose shifts were up for grabs and who had taken which shift, other than marking on the paper copy of the schedule.
 This meant that staff had to physically look at the piece of paper for the most updated schedule, as the emailing back and forth was confusing.
 Supervisors were also expected to remember shift trades.

 Since switching to Humanity less than a year ago, the Helpdesk has already reaped several benefits.
 The online scheduler has helped immensely with both their schedule communication and record-keeping.
-They no longer have to rely on the staff email list and staff are notified when staff schedules are published or if there are any changes to shifts, and can check the schedule at anytime, from anywhere.
+They no longer have to rely on the staff email list and staff is notified when staff schedules are published or if there are any changes to shifts and can check the schedule any time, from anywhere.
 It is particularly useful as most of the staff have smartphones and/or computer access.

 “Humanity has helped immensely.
 The notifications have been particularly helpful.
 We absolutely recommend the work scheduler and in fact we already have… The Humanity team seemed like a committed, dependable group.
 They seem to be all about open communication, which we appreciate.” -Nicole Lorenz, Hamline University’s ITS Helpdesk